Senior Software Engineer

 - data science / business analytics (user behaviour analysis)

-Promotion to senior software engineer requires much more effort, especially in big tech companies where structures and processes are in place to make sure only those who meet the criteria gets promoted.
+Promotion to senior software engineer requires much more effort than mid level, especially in big tech companies where structures and processes are in place to make sure only those who meet the criteria gets promoted.

 The promotion process usually involves 3 steps:

 - At the start of promotion cycle, managers get to nominate team members for promotion.

 - Once nomination is accepted, the person needs to prepare and give a presentation to a panel of evaluators.